 Sustainability & ESG

-CRHC produces biomaterials with minimal environmental footprint by utilizing 2 sources of sustainable feedstock:
+CRHC produces biomaterials with a minimal environmental footprint by utilizing two sources of sustainable feedstock:

 Hemp is naturally resistant to fungus and insects and does not require pesticides during its cultivation like cotton, which is a very delicate plant that needs insecticides and pesticides for it to effectively grow.